 The EISL proposals take account of the very different nature of the three affected rail lines:

-The Airdrie-Bathgate line will be electrified and operated by Electric Multiple Units with adequate power and acceleration to handle the steep gradients and frequent stops.
-From its planned reopening in 2010, the line will provide four electric trains per hour in each direction between Glasgow Queen Street and Edinburgh Waverley.
-It will provide a commuter stopping service between Glasgow and Edinburgh for communities including Bathgate, Armadale, Drumgelloch and Airdrie.
+The Airdrie-Bathgate line is electrified and operated by Electric Multiple Units with adequate power and acceleration to handle the steep gradients and frequent stops.
+From its reopening in 2010, the line has provided four electric trains per hour in each direction between Glasgow Queen Street and Edinburgh Waverley.
+It will provide a commuter stopping service between Glasgow and Edinburgh for communities including Livingston, Bathgate, Armadale, Drumgelloch, Airdrie and Coatbridge.